prebid/prebid.github.io/dev-docs/add-video-submodule.md

 #### Event registration

 Submodules must support attaching and detaching event listeners on the video player.
-The list of events is defined and their params are listed in (TODO add link).
+The list of events and their respective params are defined in the [Video Module docs's Events section]({{site.github.url}}/prebid-video/video-module.html#events).

 ##### onEvent